aral/logux-protocol/spec.md

 action’s `time` in [`sync`] messages.

-Right after this message receiver should send [`sync`] message with all new actions since last connection (all actionss on first connection).
+Right after this message receiver should send [`sync`] message with all new actions since last connection (all actions on first connection).

 In most cases client will initiate connection, so server will answer `connected`.